alexcrist/mountain-project-scraper/README.md

 When we restart our scraper with some already-scraped data, we need some way to pick up our progress and decide how to continue scraping.

-This is done by traversing our already-scraped data tree and for each node we handle four different possible cases.
+This is done by traversing our already-scraped data tree and processing nodes which can be one of four different types:

 **The node can be an array** in which case we process each node in the array.

-**The node can be a URL** in which case we scrape it to produce a either an area or a route.
+**The node can be a URL** in which case we scrape it to produce either an area or a route.

 **The node can be an area** in which case we process each of its children.